donjpierce/traffic/README.md

 After customizing desired parameters in the source code, run the `artist` scratch file with `$ python artist.py` to render .mp4 or .html movies of a traffic simulation.

-You can select a car in the source code as the learning agent (any number 1-N number of desired cars in the simulation).
-Every car has a pre-configured route.
+You can select a car in the source code as the learning agent (i.e. any number 1-N, where N is the number of desired cars in the simulation.
+Every car has a pre-configured route.)
 Then, run `python learn.py` to optimize that car's route to shortest-time.

 **High Performance Example**